dhis2/dhis2-server-tools/README.md

 [monitoring]
 ```
 ####  Configuration parameters
-dhis2-server-tools configurations are located on the inventory file on  `dhis2-server-tools/deploy/inventory/hosts` file.
+dhis2-server-tools configurations are located on the inventory file on
+`dhis2-server-tools/deploy/inventory/hosts` file.
 Below is a list of available configuration parameters
 ##### mandatory parameters
-* `fqdm` this is the domain used to access dhis2 application
+* `fqdn` this is the domain used to access dhis2 application
-* `email` This is an email used to generate letsecrypt certificate and Let's Encrypt expiration emails
+* `email` This is an email used to generate letsecrypt certificate and Let's
+  Encrypt expiration emails
 * `ansible_connection=lxd` Depending on the setup environment, ansible_connection
   can be `lxd` or `ssh`, ssh if its on multiple server and lxd if on a single
   server